jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 **Return value:**

 * **"AutoscaledFleet"**:
 	* `UnhealtyFleetSize`: Number of instances that are reporting an unhealthy status.
-Note: Only instances in the autoscaled fleet are counted ; especially, static subfleet instances are not part of this indicator.
+Note: Only instances in the autoscaled fleet are counted ; especially, subfleet instances are not part of this indicator.
 	* `ManagedFleetSize`: Number of instances with the matching 'clonesquad:group-name' tag.
 	* `MaximumFleetSize`: Maximum number of instances that can be running at this moment (This number excludes instances that CloneSquad knows that it can't start now.
 Ex: Instance in `error`or `spot interrupted`).